bcgov/ols-geocoder/address-data-pipeline.md

 ## Data flow diagrams of current implementation

 ### Gather and Transform Steps
 Here is the data flow for the current implementation of the gather and transform steps.
-In the proposed implementation, the gather step is stay the same but the transform step must be changed to support the new target Physical Address Exchange Standard.
+In the proposed implementation, the gather step is the same but the transform step must be changed to support the new target Physical Address Exchange Standard.

 ![image.png](https://images.zenhubusercontent.com/57a52ca5e40e5714b16d039c/a714c132-e764-41c7-983c-67fa952465c0)